realworldocaml/book/book/lists-and-patterns/README.md

 Here's an example.
 The following function computes a list of file extensions from a list of files, piping the results through `List.dedup_and_sort` to return the list with duplicates removed and in sorted order.
-Note that this example uses `String.rsplit2` from the String module to split astring on the rightmost appearance of a given character:[lists/duplicate removal]{.idx}[duplicates, removing]{.idx}
+Note that this example uses `String.rsplit2` from the String module to split a string on the rightmost appearance of a given character:[lists/duplicate removal]{.idx}[duplicates, removing]{.idx}

 ```ocaml env=main
 # let extensions filenames =